matthewmcvickar/taskpaper-month-generator/README.md

   another note
 ```

 The generated TaskPaper month will be updated as you type.
-Hit the **Copy** button to copy it to your clipboard, then paste it into a Taskpaper document.
+Hit the **Copy** button in the generated month box to copy it all to your clipboard, then paste it into a Taskpaper document.

-To generate an empty month, click the **Empty** button above the editor.
+To generate an empty month, click the **Empty** button in the editor.

 ## Nifty Features